pump-fun/pump-public-docs/docs/PUMP_SWAP_CREATOR_FEE_README.md

 Currently, the `GlobalConfig::coin_creator_fee_basis_points` field is set to `0`.
 But you can start using the new fee calculation logic from now to be ready for the coin creator fee update.
-The latest `@pump-fun/pump-swap-sdk` NPM package version contains all the updates for coin creator fee support: https://www.npmjs.com/package/@pump-fun/pump-swap-sdk.
+The latest `@pump-fun/pump-swap-sdk` NPM package version contains all the updates for coin creator fee support:
+[PumpSwap SDK](https://www.npmjs.com/package/@pump-fun/pump-swap-sdk) (including the source code of the SDK).

 All Pump canonical pools will start receiving coin creator fees on each swap after the coin creator fee update is deployed and `GlobalConfig::coin_creator_fee_basis_points` is set something else apart from `0`.